ARTlCLE I – NAME

 Section 1c.
 SECRETARY

-The Secretary shall be custodian of all the records and documents of the Association, keep a complete record, including attendance, of all the meetings of the membership and Board, handle all correspondence for the Association and publish the annual membership roster by March 31.
+The Secretary shall be custodian of all the records and documents of the Association, keep a complete record, including attendance, of all the meetings of the membership and Board, handle all correspondence for the Association.
 The Secretary shall be the alternate signer of checks issued by the Association.

 Section 1d.
 TREASURER